Try It Yourself

 Get Movie Title

-In this section we are going to put the separate movie titles after the split and put them on a header.
-We can send them along as a parameter to the OMDB database later to retrieve more movie data from that database (OMDB reference).
-We are going to use the XML file with the list of movies as retrieved in Your first API call.
+In this section we will take the individual movie titles after the split and put them on a header.
+We can later send it as a parameter to the OMDB database to retrieve more movie data from that database (OMDB reference).
+We will use the XML file with the list of movies as retrieved in Your first API call.

 Syntax & Expressions